cailleach1310/ares-d6system-plugin/plugin/help/en/specializations.md

 ---
 toc: Character Creation
-summary: Specializations - setting them and using them in roleplay.
+summary: Specializations - setting them in chargen.
 ---
 # Specializations
 Specializations reflect a greater familiarity in a particular area covered by a base skill.
+Each three dice taken in specialitations cost you one creation point.

-`sheet` - Specializations are listed in your 'sheet'.
+`sheet` - Views your 'sheet'.

-## Chargen
-`spec/add <specialization>=<skill>` - Adds a specialization for the specified skill.
+`spec/add <specialization>=<skill>` - Adds a specialization for a skill.
 `raise <specialization>` - Raises a specialization by one pip.
-This works only after adding the specialization.
 `lower <specialization>` - Lowers a specialization by one pip.
-Lowering to 0D removes the specialization.
 `spec/remove <specialization>` - Removes the specialization.

-## Roleplay
-`roll <specialization>` - Rolls a specialization with its skill and the linked attribute.
-`roll <specialization>+<attribute>` - You can use a different attribute for the roll.
-`roll <specialization>+<modifier>` - You can use a modifier for the roll.